-At the September 26, 2014 Board meeting, the Board adopted the use of a contribution rate stabilization reserve that would result in an MPERS employer contribution rate similar to the fiscal year 2015 rates.
-The reserve is intended to keep the contribution relatively level over time and may be used if the investment market experiences a downturn in the future.
-The Board further adopted (in February 2015) that the employer contribution rate would not fall below 58% unless 1) the fund became fully funded or 2) the contribution stabilization reserve reached \$250 million.
-The balance of the reserve as of June 30, 2017, was \$219,560,390.
+At the September 26, 2014 Board meeting, the Board adopted the use of a contribution rate stabilization reserve that would result in an MPERS employer contribution rate similar to the fiscal year rate would not fall below 58% unless 1) the fund became fully funded or 2) the contribution stabilization reserve reached \$250 million.
+The balance of the reserve as of June 30, 2018, was \$157,556,374.